Rudolf Marloth: Early life

 Marloth studied pharmacy in Lübben from 1873-1876. after which he worked at various pharmacies in Germany and Switzerland, then formally qualified as a pharmacist at the University of Berlin.
 In 1883 he was awarded a doctorate for his thesis "The protective mechanisms employed by seeds against harmful agents".

 He arrived in Cape Town on 30 December 1883 after being urged to do so by a schoolfriend who had already settled there.
 During his first year there he worked as a pharmacist for the firm of Wentzel and Schleswig.
 He was enthralled by Cape Town and Table Mountain and started immediately on a plant collection, soon going further afield to places like Klein Winterhoek, Du Toitskloof, Bainskloof and Sneeukop.
 During this time he started his own business in Cape Town.
 Acting as a locum in Kimberley, he made collecting trips from 1885-1886 to the surrounding areas such as Kuruman in the Northern Cape and to South West Africa where he visited Aus, Lüderitz Bay, Walvis Bay, Usakos, Ubib, Karibib, Otjimbingwe and Okahandja.
+He issued and distributed the exsiccata-like specimen series Exsiccata austro-africana.
 Many of his specimens were written up under "Plantae Marlothiana" by Engler and others in Berlin.

 In 1888 he accepted a post in the Department of Chemistry at Victoria College (which later became Stellenbosch University); shortly after this in 1889 he became Professor and held this position till 1892.
 Thereafter he lectured at Elsenburg Agricultural School and at the same time acted as consultant and analytical chemist in Cape Town.